lightning/bolts/04-onion-routing.md

 If not for the above, since it need not forward payments, the final node could simply discard its payload.

+# Shared Secret

+The origin node establishes a shared secret with each hop along the route using Elliptic-curve Diffie-Hellman between the sender's ephemeral key at that hop and the hop's node ID key.
+The resulting curve point is serialized to the DER-compressed representation and hashed using `SHA256`.
+The hash output is used as the 32-byte shared secret.

+Elliptic-curve Diffie-Hellman (ECDH) is an operation on an EC private key and an EC public key that outputs a curve point.
+For this protocol, the ECDH variant implemented in `libsecp256k1` is used, which is defined over the `secp256k1` elliptic curve.
+During packet construction, the sender uses the ephemeral private key and the hop's public key as inputs to ECDH, whereas during packet forwarding, the hop uses the ephemeral public key and its own node ID private key.
+Because of the properties of ECDH, they will both derive the same value.

+# Blinding Ephemeral Keys

+In order to ensure multiple hops along the route cannot be linked by the ephemeral public keys they see, the key is blinded at each hop.
+The blinding is done in a deterministic way that the allows the sender to compute the corresponding blinded private keys during packet construction.

+The blinding of an EC public key is a single scalar multiplication of the EC point representing the public key with a 32-byte blinding factor.
+Due to the commutative property of scalar multiplication, the blinded private key is the multiplicative product of the input's corresponding private key with the same blinding factor.

+The blinding factor itself is computed as a function of the ephemeral public key and the 32-byte shared secret.
+Concretely, is the `SHA256` hash value of the concatenation of the public key serialized in its compressed format and the shared secret.

 # Packet Construction

 In the following example, it's assumed that a _sending node_ (origin node),